sahib/misc/debugging/slides.typ

 #slide[
   #comment(
     ```md
   - Read everything, cover to cover: Gooble up all documentation there is.
+(If you don't know what a bootloader does, how are you supposed to fix it?)
   - Know what to expect and what is reasonable: Check normal runs, see if the logs there say anything.
   - Know your tools: Invest some time to get up to speed with debugging and introspection tools.
   - Lookup the details: Ask why until you reached the root cause.

+  Story: My health issues.
+I've read a lot of articles about medicine, digestion and papers.
+  In the end I knew enough to order a specific test myself that I could show my doc that was not cooperative until then.
     ```
   )